All Episodes

 We've been streaming every single day cooking on here.

-We're we're not taking no content away, we're just putting more.
+We're not taking no content away.

-Get somebody, somebody at 712, please.
+Somebody at 712, please.

 Oh, shit.

-You're shooting at me.
+He's shooting at me.

 Oh, shit.

-We're burning the river, sorry.
+We're approaching the river, Sergeant.

-Oh fuck.
+Oh, fuck.

-So obviously he's nervous.
+So obviously, he's nervous.

 He's shooting at the fucking cop, man.

-He's shooting at my vehicle, shooting at my vehicle.
+He's shooting at my vehicle.

-He's on the median.
+He's on the meeting.

-He's on the median.
+He's on the meeting.

-He's passing on the right.
+passing on the right.

-Have that before, please.
+I have that before, please.

 We're good.

-48, he is shooting out of the vehicle.
+He's shooting out of the vehicle.

 He's still shooting at my unit.

-See you can see there's something wrong with the truck.
+See, and you can see there's something wrong with the truck.

-like it's leaning because it got hit with a spike strip.
+it's leaning because it got hit with a spike strip.

 Here he is right here.